nailuj05/blog/blog-src/Advent of Code 2024.md

 This won't be the last time using Go, and I am looking forward to fully exploring the language and getting my hands dirty with it.

+**Day 03 - Perl (again)**

+I originally wanted to do this in C, but halfway through my implementation of a state machine I recognized that I was basically reinventing the wheel here (and by wheel I mean Regex) - so I just switched to Perl.
+Using Perls excellent regex support both tasks were solved in less lines of code than my half-baked state machine for just the first task in C.